kpytang/zipcode-webservice/README.md

 zipcode-webservice
 ==================
 A simple web service that allows you to get the city, state, and lat/lng coordinates for a given zip code.
+Information is returned as a JSON object

 Uses Sinatra/Ruby, PostgreSQL, and DataMapper.
 TDD is done with MiniTest.